 In 2015 we set up a blind test to determine if users were able to notice any difference.
 Although there were some basic problems in this methodology, the participants chose G-Sync quite clearly.
 It was a choice attributable to the relative novelty of FreeSync and the wider operating range of G-Sync.
 Is the situation the same in 2019?

 Today we have “G-Sync Ultimate” and “FreeSync 2 HDR” to support HDR content and its wider bandwidth.
 Both are updates of the original solutions and offer greater functionality and better performance in a greater variety of situations than in the past.

 Most manufacturers today manufacture and market versions of the same monitor with G-Sync and FreeSync.
-The choice is therefore simply linked to the characteristics.
 Obviously, if a user already has an AMD GPU rather than an Nvidia on their PC, the choice between FreeSync and G-Sync will be required.
 If instead you are building a system from scratch and you have to make a choice, which one to opt for?

 G-Sync vs. FreeSync: test and comparison

 As previously written, we have equipped ourselves with two monitors: AOC Agon AG241QG (G-Sync) and AOC Agon AG241QX (FreeSync).
 Both have a TN panel with QHD resolution (2560 × 1440).
 The FreeSync monitor reaches 144 Hz, while the G-Sync overclocks up to 165 Hz.
 They offer the same compatibility as the SDR signal.
 Both do not have HDR or support an extended color.